mstarLabs/mstarLabs/README.md

 I am an IT and cybersecurity professional specializing in enterprise identity, Microsoft technologies, and security engineering.
 My experience includes hybrid Active Directory and Microsoft Entra ID, Microsoft 365 administration, identity lifecycle management, PowerShell automation, endpoint security, and incident response.

-My background began in technical support and expanded into security analysis and junior systems administration responsibilities.
-Through that progression, I developed a strong interest in Identity and Access Management, Identity Security, least privilege, access governance, and the infrastructure supporting enterprise authentication and authorization.
+Beginning in technical support and progressing into systems administration and security analysis, I developed a strong interest in Identity and Access Management, Identity Security, least privilege, access governance, and the enterprise infrastructure supporting authentication and authorization.

 I hold a Bachelor of Science in Cybersecurity and Information Assurance and multiple industry certifications.